WHAT ARE LITERARY DEVICES?

 We can find an example of situational irony in the movie The Sixth Sense when we discover that the child Cole, who sees dead people, is himself dead.

 IRONY TEACHING ACTIVITIES:

-An excellent activity to help students understand the different types of irony is to organize the students into groups and challenge them to create their own ironic scenarios.
+An excellent activity to help students understand the different types of irony is organising them into groups and challenging them to create their own ironic scenarios.
 Students should write these scenarios down.
 They can then pass them to another group, who must identify the type of irony being demonstrated in each scenario.